chriskrycho/v5.chriskrycho.com/site/journal/2022/Some Thoughts on Zig.md

 ---

 I looked at [Zig](https://ziglang.org) as soon as it started making waves.
 Of course I did: as a [huge fan][nr] of [Rust](https://www.rust-lang.org), a new programming language in the systems language/“C replacement” space was of immediate interest.
-Like many people who like Rust, I also immediately bailed on Zig, because a new systems programming which doesn't meaningfully address memory safety[^option] just doesn't interest me.
+Like many people who like Rust, I also immediately bailed on Zig, because a new systems programming language which doesn't meaningfully address memory safety[^option] just doesn't interest me.
 But:

 [nr]: https://newrustacean.com